ericjaeminjoo/we-eat/README.md

 ## About the project

 We Eat is a web app where the client can choose any delicious Sukiyaki dishes and then change the quantity as he or she likes!
-Before checkout, the client has to review his order and enter his phone number to get notified when the order is ready to pickup.
-When the client checkout, the restaurant get notified by sms, and then reply to the client with a time to pickup.
+Before checkout, the client has to review his order and enter his phone number to get notified when the order is ready for pick up.
+When the client checkouts, the restaurant gets notified by sms, and then reply to the client with a time for pick up.

 #### Project setup